 It’s key to talk to a doctor before using gummies.
 They’re especially helpful for pregnant women and older adults.
 Gummies can help if your diet lacks certain nutrients.

 But, watch out for sugar.
-Most gummies have 2 to 8 grams of sugar per serving1.
-This is more than the American Heart Association suggests for daily sugar intake1.
+Most gummies have 2 to 8 grams of sugar per serving.
+This is more than the American Heart Association suggests for daily sugar intake.

 Experts also warn about the risk of overdose.
-There’s been a big jump in calls to Poison Control for kids who’ve taken too much melatonin27.
+There’s been a big jump in calls to Poison Control for kids who’ve taken too much melatonin.

 Alternatives to Gummy Vitamins